andrewouyang64/portfolio/README.md

-## Andrew O's Portfoilo ##
+## Andrew Ouyang's Portfoilo ##

-== Useing CSS positioning, flexbox, hover property and media query to design a better user experience webpage.
+--Using CSS positioning, flexbox, hover property and media query to design a better user experience webpage.

-== The projects are not available to linked at this stage == Details of "About me" would be updated in future
+--The first project is now availabe for viewing by clicking the link.

-== Resume, Twitter and Linkedin would be updated later when available
+--All other parts of the portfolio have been updated.